This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 Then this question they don't know how to do diplomacy.

-Mr. Holbrook, last time I looked, the State Department had a bunch of wusses who would refuse refusing postings to Baghdad and uh our embassy there because it's too close to the front lines.
+Mr. Holbrook, last time I looked, the State Department had a bunch of wusses who would refusing postings to Baghdad and our embassy there because it's too close to the front lines.

 Yet you sit there and say nobody knows how to do diplomacy.

-If diplomacy is the way to stop these kind of conflicts that you don't like, then why don't you send the State Department experts, so called, to go over there and show us how this is done.
+If diplomacy is the way to stop these kinds of conflicts that you don't like, then why don't you send the State Department expert, so-called, to go over there and show us how this is done.

-If guns and explosions and mortar fire, uh jet planes are not the way to defeat people who have much of the same kind of ammo and artillery, then send your guys over there and show us how talking nice to the Al-Qaeda clowns and Muki Al-Sadr can solve this.
+If guns and explosions and mortar fire, jet planes are not the way to defeat people who have much of the same kind of ammo and artillery, then send your guys over there and show us how talking nice to the al-Qaeda clowns and Muki al-Sadr can solve this.

 But your diplomatic experts don't want anywhere near Baghdad.

-You know, they just they just those two characteristics rub me wrong as much as as much as anything else.
+The hypocrisy of these people, the arrogance, the smugness, the condescension, you know, they just, those two characteristics rub me wrong as much as anything else.

 He understands American exceptionalism.